kleinmann-orm/kleinmann-orm/docs/databases.rst

 DB_URL
 ======

-Tortoise supports specifying Database configuration in a URL form.
+Kleinmann supports specifying Database configuration in a URL form.

 The form is: